Why Should You Improve Your Business Writing Skills?

 Editorial feedback and a commitment to clarity shouldn’t be reserved for major projects and long documents.
-Professor Joseph Kimble, in his plain language book, “Writing for Dollars, Writing to Please,” presented 25 case studies of organizations that saved time and money by rewriting business documents ranging from short forms and one-page letters to manuals and regulations.
+In his book on the plain language, Writing for Dollars, Writing to Please, professor Joseph Kimble presents 25 case studies of organizations that saved time and money by rewriting business documents ranging from short forms and one-page letters to manuals and regulations.
 The results were outstanding:

 Bringing the Benefits to Your Company

-Launching a writing center, conducting readability studies, or hiring a language expert may be beyond what your company can afford.
-But you can still improve business communication.
+Launching a writing center, conducting readability studies, or hiring a language expert may be beyond what your company can afford, but you can still improve business communication.
 Try WordRake for better writing in Microsoft Word and Outlook.

-Now every writer in your organization can benefit from a sophisticated editor with deep knowledge.
+Now, every writer in your organization can benefit from a sophisticated editor with deep knowledge.
 With WordRake, editing advice is always available at the push of a button.
 Try WordRake today.

 About the Author

-Ivy B. Grey is the Director of Business Strategy for WordRake.
+Ivy B. Grey is the Chief Strategy & Growth Officer for WordRake.
 Prior to joining the team, she practiced bankruptcy law for ten years.
-In 2018, Ivy was recognized as a Fastcase 50 Honoree and included in the Women of Legal Tech list by the ABA Legal Technology Resource Center.
+In 2020, Ivy was recognized as an Influential Woman in Legal Tech by ILTA.
+She has also been recognized as a Fastcase 50 Honoree and included in the Women of Legal Tech list by the ABA Legal Technology Resource Center.
 Follow Ivy on Twitter @IvyBGrey or connect with her on LinkedIn.